ibtissamujf/m2r-aeis-info/Registering.md

 3. Fill the AEIS Student form
 -----------------------------

-Once the github account created, you must fill the following form.
+Once the github account created, you **must** fill the following form:
-This step if compulsory.
 <http://goo.gl/forms/OQO6DVL3JP>

-Filling this form will send us your application.
-Please allow us a couple of days to process it.
-Github invitations (next step) have to be processed manually.
+Filling this form will send your information but please allow us a couple of days to process it.
+Github invitations (next step) have to be processed manually so you may have to wait a bit for the next step.

 4. Accept the GitHub m2r invitation
 -----------------------------------